pablof7z/ai-sdk-provider-claude-code/README.md

 Start with minimal schema, test, then add fields one by one

 4. **Check Examples**:
-Review our [error handling examples](examples/generate-object-recovery.ts) for recovery strategies
+Review our examples for implementation patterns

 ## Limitations